StackCP Help Desk Guide

 To reply to customer tickets:

 When your customer creates a ticket, they can select which department they believe is best to handle their request.
-Commonly you’d have General Enquiries, Sales and Support as departments to cover most of the common interactions with customers, this also efficiently categorises their queries for your staff.
+Commonly you’d have General Enquiries, Sales and Support as departments to cover most of the common interactions with customers, and helps categorising their queries for your staff.

 Best Practises for Departments